The American Saddlebred Association Of Maine Incorporated

 How does The American Saddlebred Association Of Maine Incorporated spend its money?

 The American Saddlebred Association Of Maine Incorporated directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to The American Saddlebred Association Of Maine Incorporated tax-deductible?